pact-foundation/pact.io/documentation/usage_ruby.md

 ```
 #### 3. Configure the mock Animal Service

-The following code will create a mock service on localhost:1234 which will respond to your application's queries over HTTP as if it were the real "Animal Service" app.
+The following code will create a mock service on `localhost:1234` which will respond to your application's queries over HTTP as if it were the real Animal Service app.
 It also creates a mock provider object which you will use to set up your expectations.
-The method name to access the mock service provider will be what ever name you give as the service argument - in this case "animal_service"
+The method name to access the mock service provider will be what ever name you give as the service argument - in this case `animal_service`.

 ```ruby
 # In /spec/service_providers/pact_helper.rb